 • Banks use the Automated Clearing House (ACH) network to coordinate electronic payments and other automated money transfers between financial institutions.

-• When you receive a direct deposit, money goes directly into your bank account, without the need for any intermediary steps, such as accepting the transfer, as you would if you were to deposit a check.
+• When you receive a direct deposit, money goes directly into your bank account, without the need for any intermediary steps, such as receiving a check and then depositing that check.

-• The money is cleared automatically through the ACH and is available immediately.
+• The money is cleared automatically through the ACH and is often available immediately or by the next business day.
 With paper checks, banks might put a temporary hold on the funds while they wait for the check to clear.
-It can sometimes take some time for a check to clear; several days even.
+It can sometimes take several days for a check to clear.

-Because it does away with a lot of cumbersome paperwork, direct deposit has become more and more popular.
+Because it does away with a lot of cumbersome paperwork, direct deposit has become increasingly popular.
 Direct deposit is not only used to transfer paychecks from employer to employees, but also for things like tax refunds and payments from retirement accounts.

 Which States Allow Required Direct Deposit?